tanmaybera/tr_string/README.md

 # tr_string
-Different type Operation Of Strings in Python
+Different type of Operation Of Strings in Python